-(a) The ballot review team may begin reviewing and processing by-mail ballots prior to election day as part of the election review process to prepare them for counting.
+(a) The Election worker ballot review teams may begin reviewing and processing by mail ballots prior to election day as part of the election review process to prepare them for tabulation counting.
+Tabulation, which would generate any form of results, will not commence until after the polls close on election day.
 The tabulation of ballots will not begin until after 8:00 p.m. on election day.
 Unofficial results will be published online and updated periodically during the ballot review process according to a schedule established by the election official.
 The election official will continue to process ballots until the review of the election returns by the canvass review board.
-The election official and such assistants as may be appointed by the election official shall count such ballots in accordance with the voting systems determined for use in an election.
+The election official and such assistants as may be appointed by the election official shall eount tabulate such ballots in accordance with the voting systems determined for use in an election.